Total Of 31 Forest Fires Extinguished In Russia Over Past Day - Aerial Protection Service - UrduPoint

 Total Of 31 Forest Fires Extinguished In Russia Over Past Day - Aerial Protection Service

-MOSCOW (UrduPoint News / Sputnik - 02nd September, 2020) A total of 31 forest fires - up from 29 the day before - have been extinguished in Russia over the past 24 hours on an area of nearly 18,400 acres, the Aerial Forest Protection Service (Avialesookhrana) said.
+MOSCOW (UrduPoint News / Sputnik - 03rd September, 2020) A total of 31 forest fires - the same as the day before - have been extinguished in Russia over the past 24 hours on an area of over 64,100 acres, the Aerial Forest Protection Service (Avialesookhrana) said.